Slok-e/Slok-e/Readme.md

 <h2 align="center">Brief history</h2>

 <div align="center">My name is Kelso, I started getting serious about trying to do Computer Science/ IT May this year (2022)
-I started with a small goal of just seeing what im interested in and try and learn from there.
-I downloaded a couple of coding education apps like; Mimo, SoloLearn, and watched 100's of Youtube videos.
 I'm currently a student at Arizona Stat University(Online) which I began pursuing a Bachelors in Information Technology, as of the beggining of this year(2022).
 This is after about 4 or 5 years of not continuing college, having my first child made me want to get a career, and some security to I can properly support him.</div>

 ## <div align="center">Stats</div>